 It is a tough and challenging hunt in some of the most beautiful landscapes that Russia can offer.

-Latin Name: Capreolus pygargus Subspecies: Two subspecies: 1.
+Scientific Name: Capreolus pygargus Subspecies: Two subspecies: 1.
 Sibirian Roe Deer (Capreolus p. pygargus): Russia: From Ural to southern Siberia, northern Altai and Tienshan, Kazakhstan, Mongolia, eastern- and southeastern China to Sichuan and Korea.
 2. Manchurian Roe Deer (Capreolus p. bedfordi): The Amur-Ussuri region southwards to eastern and southern China, Butan?
-Habitat: Open woodland with...Read more
+Habitat: Open woodland...Read more

-Latin Name: Cervus elaphus maral Subspecies: The subspecies division made by some authors do not correspond with those of the trophy books (see introduction).
+Scientific Name: Cervus elaphus maral Subspecies: The subspecies division made by some authors do not correspond with those of the trophy books (see introduction).
 However, we will include them here according to distinctions made in the introduction to the Red Deer.
 Distribution: A total of 7 subspecies have been described, 4 of which occur in the Holarctic-Asian region: 1.
-Siberian Wapiti (Cervus...Read more
+Siberian Wapiti...Read more

-Latin Name: Ovis nivicola Subspecies/Distribution: 5 subspecies have been described: 1.
+Scientific Name: Ovis nivicola Subspecies/Distribution: 5 subspecies have been described: 1.
 Kamchatka Snow Sheep (Ovis n. nivicola): Kamchatka.
 2. Okhotsk Snow Sheep (Ovis n. alleni): The Stanovoi mountains, Dschugdschur Mountains and the Judoma-Maja highlands.
 3. Jakut Snow Sheep (Ovis n. lydekkeri): Jakutia from the Lena river to the Kolymo Mountains.
-4. Putorana Snow Sheep (Ovis n. borealis):...Read more
+4. Putorana Snow Sheep (Ovis n....Read more

 Hunting for Siberian roebuck takes place in the lower-lying regions of the Altai mountains.
 Trophy sizes generally lie between 500 to 900 g, although some trophies are bigger.
 The hunt takes the form of stalking, on foot or on horseback.
 Hunting takes place in the period between 1st August - 15th September, and accommodation is provided in a simply furnished tented camp on in a hunting...Read more